yuyingyeh/OptiX-PathTracer/README.md

     ```
     reducevariance center
     ```
   * Use analytic direct lighting formula to evaluate unshadowed irradiance for each stratum.
+(Test on diffuse surface.)
     ```
     reducevariance analytic
     ```